-The Company reviews goodwill and indefinite-lived intangible assets at least annually for possible impairment.
-Goodwill and indefinite-lived intangible assets are reviewed for possible impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying value.
-As of March 31, 2015, the Company deemed the assets to not be impaired and did not amortize the in-process research and development.
+The Company reviews intangible assets at least annually for possible impairment.
+Intangible assets are reviewed for possible impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying value.
+As of March 31, 2016, the Company deemed the assets to not be impaired and did not begin amortizing the in-process research and development.